mchesler613/python_adventures/python_logging.md

 # Conclusion

 The standard Python `logging` library is a flexible and versatile utility that lets a developer implement a simple file-logging mechanism with the least amount of code.
-You can use my `Logger` class in many logable applications which requires:
+Feel free to reuse my `Logger` class in any logable application which requires:

 - saving the transcript in a chatbot session
 - saving data from one program to be fed to another program